 - 2.0x Teleconverter

 The official specifications of the unannounced lenses remain unknown, but we can predict some of the maximum apertures with reasonable certainty.
-It’s likely that the 35mm will be an f/1.2 lens to match the 50mm f/1.2 and 85mm f/1.2 lenses.
+It’s probable that the 35mm will be an f/1.2 lens to match the 50mm f/1.2 and 85mm f/1.2 lenses.
 I’d be surprised if the 135mm is anything other than f/1.8 or possibly f/2.
-And because the 70-180mm lens is probably a Tamron-designed lens (something I’ve written about before), it will likely be a 70-180mm f/2.8 to match their existing lens for Sony E-mount.
+And because the 70-180mm lens is likely a Tamron-designed lens (something I’ve written about before) it will probably be a 70-180mm f/2.8 to match their existing lens for Sony E-mount.

-As for the other lenses – the 200-600mm, DX 12-28mm, and DX 24mm – your guess on the maximum aperture is as good as mine.
-And of course, no information is publicly known, so take my predictions above for what they’re worth.
+As for the other two lenses – the 200-600mm and DX 24mm – your guess on the maximum aperture is as good as mine.
+No information is publicly known, so take my predictions above for what they’re worth.
+For example, there are rumors that the 200-600mm will actually be a 180-600mm lens, so even the focal lengths are not set in stone.
 Hopefully, Nikon will release more information soon.

 When Are These Lenses Coming Out?

-The new roadmap doesn’t list any date projections for when the unannounced Z lenses will go on sale, although my assumption is that all of these lenses will be announced throughout 2023.
-It should be noted that the unannounced lenses which has been on the roadmap the longest is the 200-600mm.
-(Also, based on Nikon’s development announcement of the 26mm f/2.8 and 85mm f/1.2 lens, those will likely be the next two Z lenses to ship.)
+The new roadmap doesn’t list any date projections for when the unannounced Z lenses will go on sale, aside from hinting that they will all be announced in 2023.
+I’d like to note that the unannounced lens which has been on the roadmap the longest is the 200-600mm.
+It’s been there for years, which is a bit of a sore spot among Nikon photographers, but hopefully that means it will be one of the next few lenses to ship.

 At the same time, it isn’t clear if the roadmap represents everything that Nikon will announce in 2023.
 Nikon has already released some surprises that were not previously on the roadmap: 1.4x and 2x teleconverters, the Nikon Z 24-50mm f/4-6.3, Nikon Z 17-28mm f/2.8, and Nikon Z 28-75mm.
 It’s also possible that lingering supply chain issues might push one or two of the unannounced lenses to 2024, at least for the shipping date, despite Nikon’s use of the phrase “through 2023.”